allex0604/Selected-Topics-in-Visual-Recognition-using-Deep-Learning-2021/VRDL_110-1_HW3/README.md

 use test_coco.py to get instance_test2017.json

-must run the following command in the mmdetection folder
+must run the following command in the mmdetection folder , test.py is the built-in code in MMdetection

       python tools/test.py {the position of pretrained weight} --format-only --options jsonfile_prefix=${JSONFILE_PREFIX}